 She handed the sword over, and the man stared at it, then walked back around the car to stare at the side, then down at the sword.
 Then back up at Saeko “how’d you do that?” he asked simply.

-She laughed and took the katana which suddenly glowed along the blade and she whipped it through the air, in an intricate display of skill that neither of the policemen had ever seen matched by anyone.
+She laughed and took the katana that suddenly glowed along the blade and she whipped it through the air, in an intricate display of skill that neither of the policemen had ever seen matched by anyone.
 The two of them were SAT.
 They had seen swordsman before, very good ones too, and knife users whose skill were incredible.
 Indeed, both of them were highly rated in hand-to-hand, you had to be to be on a SAT team.
 But the two young people before them made them question their own abilities.

 Their abilities, but not their firepower.
 “So if we've got fifty people to deal with, I think we need to break out the big guns.
 Assuming they're all hostile anyway.”
 Rika said, moving around the car to the back.